marsipu/mne-pipeline-hd/README.md

 > “Autoreject: Automated artifact rejection for MEG and EEG data”.
 NeuroImage,
 > 159, 417-429.

-The Stylesheets for light and dark theme are derived and inspired from [PyQtDarkTheme](https://github.com/5yutan5/PyQtDarkTheme).
+The colorpalettes for light and dark theme are inspired from [PyQtDarkTheme](https://github.com/5yutan5/PyQtDarkTheme).

 Many ideas and basics for GUI-Programming where taken from [LearnPyQt](https://www.learnpyqt.com/) and numerous